A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-\paragraph{Search-based Test Generation Technique} Using automated test generation is one way for assessing patch correctness \cite{patch-correctness-icse18,issta17,zhongxingpaper,ESEC2017}.
-In our study, the search-based test generator technique takes as input a reference version of buggy program.
-The reference version is used as oracles which means the output of the reference program is the expected output.
-In this paper, we consider Evosuite \cite{evosuite}, the state-of-the-art automated test generation tool, for generating those new correctness assessment tests.
-We have chosen Evosuite according to the results of Shamshiri et al. \cite{Shamshiriase15}, which have shown that Evosuite is the most effective tool for this use case.
+\paragraph{Search-based test generation for patch assessment} Using automated test generation is one way for assessing patch correctness \cite{patch-correctness-icse18,issta17,zhongxingpaper,Opad}.
+The idea of this technique is to generate new test cases that complement the already provided (potentially incomplete) test suite.
+In this paper, we consider Evosuite \cite{evosuite}, a state-of-the-art automated test generation tool, for generating those new correctness assessment tests.
+We have chosen Evosuite according to the results of \cite{Shamshiriase15,drr}, which have shown that Evosuite is the most effective tool for this usage.
+The search-based test generator technique takes as input a ground truth program that is used as oracles, which means that the outputs from the ground truth programs on given inputs are the expected outputs (i.e., oracles), including both values and exceptions.
+Per the previous terminology, this patch assessment technique is named $RGT_{Evosuite}$, which is based on the ground truth programs for test generation.

-For each of the 40 buggy programs in the \quixbugs{} dataset, we invoke Evosuite a fixed number $n$ of times, with the same configuration, against the reference version.
+For each of the 40 buggy programs in the \quixbugs{} dataset, we invoke Evosuite a fixed number $n$ of times.
 Eventually, we obtain $n$ different independent \junit test suites for each program.
-Since Evosuite is a randomized algorithm, we take $n=30$ for the best practice \cite{zhongxingpaper}.
-We further remove those generated tests that fail on the reference version (due to limitation of Evosuite).

-We execute these independent tests over patched programs and we mark as \textit{Incorrect} a patch if there is at least one failing test case.
-If no generated test fails, we consider that the correctness is \textit{Unknown} (and not \textit{Correct} because we do not assess the behavior over the full input domain).
+Since Evosuite is a randomized algorithm, we take $n=30$ per the recommended practice \cite{randomness-guide,zhongxingpaper}.
+We always remove those generated tests that fail on the ground truth version, because they are ill-formed for our task.
+We execute these generated tests over the patches generated by the repair tools.
+In the assessment of $RGT_{Evosuite}$, a patch is assessed as \textit{overfitting} if it makes any automatically generated Evosuite test cases fail.
+If no generated test fails, we consider that the correctness of the patch is \textit{unknown} (and not \textit{correct} because the generated tests only sample the input domain, they do not assess the behavior over the full input domain).